 But when it comes to cereal, rice, pasta, produce, condiments, eggs, cottage cheese, yogurt, and, of course, toiletries, I fastidiously study the deals and make my dollars weep from frugality.

 All together, I spend $400-500 per month on groceries and household goods, and put aside another $100 per month to cover quarterly orders of kosher meat and cheese.
 Each month, I allot our grocery budget taking into consideration which Shabbat meals my family will be hosting and what chagim I need to cook for.

-Now, compared to the $45 a week that the Money Saving Mom spends, our budget must seem outrageous.
+Now, compared to the $45 a week some frugal bloggers say they spend, our budget might seem outrageous.
 But if you keep kosher, eat organic, or have other dietary limitations, you know how easy it is to blow a hundred dollars or more on just one Shabbat, let alone make that money stretch for four long weeks.

 While reducing our grocery budget has been a painstakingly slow process, I have learned some good lessons along the way.
 Lessons I am eager to share!
 In fact, after sheepishly showing a few close friends the stockpiles in my storage room, I kept hearing the same refrain: “Teach me how to do that!”